JumpStart Advanced 1st Grade: The Tree of Knowledge

 The Tree of Knowledge is a tree covered with doors and windows, so apparently it can be walked inside of.
-Hopsalot's game takes place here, so the Tree of Knowledge could possibly be his home; however, this is debatable.
+Hopsalot's game takes place here, so the Tree of Knowledge could possibly be his home, but this is debatable.

 Activity

 This activity takes place just outside the Tree of Knowledge.
 To prevent Jimmy from stealing them for his own purposes, Hopsalot stored his Hyper Carrot Fuel in a chest on an island.
 To grant himself access to the carrots, he created an invention that would supply him with miniature blimps to create a bridge with.
-However, in order for the blimps to create a bridge, they must be guided into different sections that each represent a different category.
+In order for the blimps to create a bridge, they must be guided into different sections that each represent a different category.
 Each blimp is marked with a picture or word that belongs to one of the three categories provided.
 Sometimes the picture is an animal, and the blimp must be guided into the class it belongs to (i.e. mammals, reptiles, and birds), meaning this activity sometimes teaches beginner zoology.
 It can also teach a variety of other subjects, such as identifying shapes, parts of speech, and the number of syllables in a word.
 If a blimp does not fit in a category, it may be guided towards Hopsalot, who will pop it with an oversized thumbtack.
 Once each section has three blimps, Hopslaot will hop to the island on the blimps, grab a carrot, and head back.
 The bridge must then be destroyed with "pop blimps" - blimps with sharp carrots attached to them.
-The same rules apply, however - pop blimps must be guided to the category in which they belong.
+The same rules apply, however, as pop blimps must be guided to the category in which they belong.